-- a) any unpaid directorships - b) any body of which you are a member or are in a position of general control or management and to which you are nominated or appointed by your authority - c) any body - (i) exercising functions of a public nature - (ii) directed to charitable purposes or - (iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union)

-of which you are a member or in a position of general control or management
+- a) any body of which you are in general control or management and to which you are nominated or appointed by your authority - b) any body - (i) exercising functions of a public nature - (ii) any body directed to charitable purposes or - (iii) one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union) - c) A matter that directly relates to your financial interest or well-being (and is not a Disclosable Pecuniary Interest set out in Table 1) or a financial interest or well-being of a relative or close associate, - d) A matter that affects: - a. your own financial interest or well-being; - b. a financial interest or well-being of a relative, close associate; or - a body included in those you need to disclose under non-pecuniary interests as set out in this Table 2